AgriculturalModelExchangeInitiative/Crop2mlWorkshop/doc/user/createunit.rst

 Create Crop2ML ModelUnit
 ========================

-Recall that a Crop2ML ModelUnit is composed of its specification (meta-information) represented in a xml file to which is associated an algorithm representing the relationship between the inputs and the outputs of the model.
+Remind that a Crop2ML ModelUnit is composed of its specification (meta-information) represented in a xml file to which is associated an algorithm representing the relationship between the inputs and the outputs of the model.

 How
 ---